James Dillon (Fine Gael politician): Political career

-Dillon was one of the Independents TD who was part of the first inter-party government (1948–1951), and was appointed Minister for Agriculture.
+Dillon was one of the independents TDs who was part of the first inter-party government (1948–1951), and was appointed Minister for Agriculture.
 As minister, Dillon was responsible for huge improvements in Irish agriculture.
-Money was spent on land reclamation projects in the areas of less fertile land while the overall quality of Irish agricultural produce increased.
+Money was spent on land reclamation projects in the areas of less fertile land, while the overall quality of Irish agricultural produce increased.

 Dillon rejoined Fine Gael in May 1952.
 He became Minister for Agriculture again in the second inter-party government (1954–1957).
 In 1959, Dillon became leader of Fine Gael, succeeding Richard Mulcahy.
 He became president of the party in 1960.
 In 1965, Fine Gael lost the general election to Seán Lemass and Fianna Fáil.
 The non-Fianna Fáil parties won 69 seats to Fianna Fáil's 72.
 Having narrowly failed to become Taoiseach, Dillon stood down as Fine Gael leader after the election.

-On Northern Ireland, while Dillon stood against Partition, he equally opposed any "armed solution" or militant nationalist policy, stating:
+In Northern Ireland, while Dillon stood against Partition, he equally opposed any "armed solution" or militant nationalist policy, stating:

 Dillon was a colourful contributor to Dáil proceedings and was noted for his high standard of oratory.
 He remained a TD until 1969, when he retired from politics.
-He died in Ballaghaderreen, County Roscommon in 1986 at the age of 83.
+He died in Ballaghaderreen, County Roscommon, on 10 February 1986, at the age of 83.